less/less-docs/content/features-overview.md

 }
 ```

-Variables and mixins do not have to be declared before being used so the following LESS code is identical to the previous example:
+Mixin and variable definitions do not have to be placed before a line where they are referenced.
+So the following Less code is identical to the previous example:

 ```less
 @var: red;